philipturner/metal-benchmarks/README.md

 - 4 cycles: convert I32 to F32, round F32 to U32/I32

 Complex integer and bitwise pipelines:
-- TODO

-TODO: Sort out the number of unique pipelines.
+- TODO: Sort out the number of unique pipelines.
 Does a separate Int64 pipeline exist, similar to what AMD has?
 Concurrent execution may allow for better performance in metal-float64.
 Are bitwise pipelines independent of complex integer?
 Does IMAD delegate the add to one of the dedicated IADD32 pipelines?

+Transcendental math pipelines (1.5x per ALU):
+- TODO

 ## Instruction Throughputs